Bids for the 2028 Winter Youth Olympics: Targeted Dialogue

 On 1 February 2024, IOC President Thomas Bach announced that the host city wouldn't be announced until early 2025.

 On 20 July 2024, the IOC Executive Board named Dolomiti Valtellina, a project led by the Italian National Olympic Committee (CONI) and its regional partners in Lombardy, Trentino and Veneto, as the "Preferred Host".
 The project would build on the legacies of the 2026 Olympic Winter Games, entirely using existing venues.

 If all the requirements for hosting the Youth Olympic Games are met, the bid could then be put forward for election in a future IOC Session.

 Dolomites and Valtellina were selected as the host cities at the 143rd IOC Session in Lausanne on 30 January 2025.

-Interested parties
+Bidding parties

 The following are interested bidding parties for the 2028 Winter Youth Olympics, one of which took part in targeted dialogue with the IOC and Future Host Commission: